 I’m always fascinated by stuff like this, the primordial ingredients from which the superhero genre was fashioned.
-“Gladiator” has been mentioned so many times in comic book history books I’ve read that I decided to check out a copy of its latest printing from 2015 to see for myself.
+“Gladiator” has been mentioned so many times in comic book history books I’ve read that I decided to check out a copy of its latest printing from 2015.
 I can definitely see why.
-To be sure, creators are always inspired by others who precede them, but flat out plagiarism was rampant during the Golden Age.
-Read a little about Bob Kane and you’ll see what I’m talking about!
+To be sure, creators are always inspired by others who precede them, but flat out plagiarism was rampant during the Golden Age (read a little about Bob Kane and you’ll see what I’m talking about).

 “Gladiator” begins with a crackpot scientist from rural Colorado whose breakthrough of bestowing superpowers on lab animals is successfully transferred to his own son while his wife is still pregnant with him.
 Like the Golden Age version of the Man of Steel, the super strength of the child can be seen almost immediately after birth, as he begins to move his metal crib while still an infant, and boulders when he becomes an adolescent.
 Hugo’s amazing abilities lead him away from his hometown to New York City, where he attends university, is featured as a strongman in a Coney Island sideshow, and goes through all manner of other career attempts, including pro boxer, seaman and soldier in WWI.
 All along the way Danner has a difficult time finding his path in life, as his powers prevent him from having any kind of stable job or relationship.